Search across 40B+ web sources and open access databases

 If students take big risks, why haven’t academic dishonesty rates been significantly reduced?
 Students approach plagiarism differently.
 They may think that unauthorized collaboration is less of an issue than plagiarizing a final exam paper.
 One can hardly disagree that the severity of academic misconduct varies, and so do the penalties.
 But it is still plagiarism, so it can’t be ignored.

 In an academic setting, there are honor codes and misconduct committees handling academic integrity violations.
 They decide on the penalties, taking into account all previously registered misdeeds.
-This also refers to academics, researchers, instructors, etc., since everyone involved in the academic world should support academic integrity policies.
+This also refers to academics, researchers, instructors, etc., since everyone involved in the academic world should integrations academic integrity policies.

 The consequences of plagiarism may lead to these outcomes: